-Parents/guardians will also be asked to complete quality of life questionnaires (EQ-5D adapted for use in the paediatric population) at randomisation, day 4, day 8, at final follow-up and during any acute events.
+Wellbeing questionnaires (EQ-5D adapted for use in the paediatric population) will be completed with parents at randomisation, on the telephone calls at days 4 and 8, at final follow-up and during any acute events.
 Outcomes for each dimension will be converted into a QoL score for each health outcome (treatment success, treatment failure resulting in re-treatment, and treatment failure resulting in re-admission).
 Information from the parent/guardian-completed symptom diary will augment this, as these will be completed daily as well as additional information collected weekly.